Why Are Latinas Turning to Fertility Tourism for IVF? Costs, Options & Best Countries

 Disclaimer and Trigger warning: Every Summer, in June, it is World Infertility Awareness Month and at BoldLatina we understand conversations on infertility are difficult, sensitive and stigmatized in our Latinx/e community especially amongst young women.
 We wrote this article not as medical advice but to highlight the growth of fertility tourism and the expensive industry of fertility supported with facts and data.

-The high cost of treatments and the application of restrictive laws in each patient's country of origin has promoted the development of this type of medical tourism.
+The high cost of treatments for women in general and the application of restrictive laws in each patient's country of origin has promoted the development of this type of medical tourism.
 In fact, a report published by Grand Review Research in 2022 estimates that this market will grow at an annual rate greater than 30% between 2022 and 2030.

 Denmark, Spain, Israel, Thailand, the United States, Greece, and Australia are among the main destinations to carry out fertility treatments, as they offer advanced technologies and specialized clinics.
 As for Latin America, Mexico, Brazil, and Argentina stand out when it comes to fertility tourism.